hcp4715/dockerHDDM/README.md

 ```
 * [username] is your username on Docker Hub.
 * [tag] is docker images tag, e.g., `latest` or `1.0.1`.

-## How to cite us

-If you used this docker image in your research, please cite our ppreprint and Wiecki et al 2013:

-> Pan, W., Geng, H., Zhang, L., Fengler, A., Frank, M., ZHANG, R., & Chuan-Peng, H. (2022, November 1).
-A Hitchhiker’s Guide to Bayesian Hierarchical Drift-Diffusion Modeling with dockerHDDM. https://doi.org/10.31234/osf.io/6uzga

 ## Acknowledgement
 Thank [@madslupe](https://github.com/madslupe) for his previous HDDM image, which laid the base for the current version.